 What is Ativan?

-Ativan is a strong and highly potent medication that is part of a group of substances called benzodiazepines.
+Ativan tablets are a strong and highly potent medication that is part of a group of substances called benzodiazepines.
 It is a white five-sided tablet form with an A imprinted on one side.
-The generic version for this medication is Lorazepam.
+The generic version of this medication is Lorazepam.
 Because of the effects it has on the body, it can be highly addictive and is commonly abused.

 If you are taking Ativan and believe you or a loved one have a substance use problem, please reach out to a staff member at AToN Center.
 Our drug and alcohol rehab program can help to alleviate the symptoms of withdrawal and determine the underlying causes of your addiction.